-Regional staff did not object, nor request to be circulated the proposed applications as the development aligns with Provincial and Regional policies.
+Regional staff did not object, nor request to be circulated the proposed application or the rezoning application as the development aligns with Provincial and Regional policies and the potential concern for deeply buried archaeological resources was addressed.

 The proposed severance conforms to the Regional Official Plan because the lands are located within the built-up area which is the planned focus of residential intensification and redevelopment over the long term.